 No. Your health care provider cannot deny you access to your record because they think the information in the record might upset you or that it might cause you mental harm.
-However, they can deny your request if they believe you will become upset enough to physically harm yourself or another person.
+However, they can deny your request if they believe you will become upset enough to physically harm yourself.